frutiger/concorde/README.md

 Each piece in the configuration will be explained, by outlining what `shaman` will do:

-1. look for an `account` block.
+1. look for a `key` property.
 If:
     * it doesn't exist:
-        1. generate a new account private key
+        1. generate a new SECP256R1 account private key
-        2. create a new account on the specified `server`
-        3. print the URL of an agreement if appropriate allowing the user to opt-out before auto-accepting
-        4. save the key path, key type, and registration URL so this step can be skipped in the future
-2. for each entry in the `domain` block:
+        1. write that key to disk
+        1. create a `key` property that refers to the location from the previous step
+    * it does exist:
+        1. skip to the next step
-    1. look for an `authorization` entry.
+1. look for an `account_id` property.
 If:
     * it doesn't exist:
-            1. use the `account` key to request an authorization for the given domain
-            2. use the available `authenticators` and account public key to respond to the first combination of challenges from the server
-            3. save the authorization URL so this step can be skipped in the future.
+        1. create a new account on the specified `server` with the account key
+        1. create an `account_id` property that refers to the location of the account created in the previous step
     * it does exist:
-            1.  check if the authorization is still valid.
-                * if it isn't:
-                    1. obtain a new authorization as above.
+        1. skip to the next step
+1. for each entry in the `domain` block:
-    2. look for a `key` entry.
+    1. look for a `key` property.
 If:
         * it doesn't exist:
-            1. generate a new private key for the domain as `<domain>_key`
+            1. generate a new SECP256R1 domain private key
-            2. save the key path and key type so this step can be skipped.
+            1. write that key to disk
+            1. create a `key` property that refers to the location from the previous step
+        * it does exist:
+            1. skip to the next step
-    3. look for a `certificate` entry.
+    1. look for an `order_id` entry.
 If:
         * it doesn't exist:
-            1. generate a new CSR for the domain and request the server to sign it
-            2. save the certificate URL so this step can be skipped
+            1. create a new order having a single identifier of type DNS and a value corresponding to the domain name of this `domain` entry
         * it does exist:
+            1. skip to the next step
+    1. get the order object corresponding to the `order_id` from the previous step.
+If its status is:
+        * `pending`, then:
+            1. select the first authorization in this order object
+            1. get the challenge objects corresponding to that authorization
+            1. for each challenge in the authorization:
+                1. load the challenge object corresponding to the `challenge_id` from the previous step.
+If its status is:
+                    * `pending`, then:
+                        1. authorize the challenge using the account key
+                        1. invoke the specified `authenticator` for this domain
+                        1. validate the challenge
+                    * otherwise skip this step
+        * `ready`, then:
+            1. finalize this order object with this domain name
+        * `valid`, then:
+            1. get the certificate from this order object
+            1. add a `certificate_id` entry for this domain
+            1. update the certificate on disk (only if the contents have changed)
-            1. check if its expiry is within `renewal` number of days.
+            1. check if the certificate will expire before `renewal` days.
 If:
-                * it is:
+                * it will, then:
-                    1. generate a new CSR and obtain a new certificate.

-The optional `quieter` entry will cause `shaman` to only log important events: terms of service acceptance and certificate expiry.
+                    1. erase the `certificate_id` entry from this domain
+                    1. repeat the entire step for this domain block anew

+The optional `logThreshold` can control the logging level used.
+It defaults to `20`, but can be set to `10` or lower for more verbose logging.

 ### Authenticators

 Since `shaman` defers to 'authenticators' it doesn't need any special privileges to prove domain ownership, however it does mean that some additional set up is required.
 An authenticator is invoked with no arguments.
-Data is supplied to its standard input as follows:
+Data is supplied to its standard input as follows (where `<LF>` is the ASCII Line Feed character or the `0x0A` octet):

 ```
-<token>LF
-<key_authorization>LF
+<token><LF><key_authorization><LF>
 ```

 The authenticator is expected to perform whatever action is appropriate and